Why BBE @ UMN?

 What is BBE?

-• Bioproducts engineers design and develop engineering solutions for sustainable manufacturing and end-use applications of “green” products, including biofuels, bioenergy, biodegradable plastics, building materials, paper, and chemicals.
+• Bioproducts engineers use science and engineering principles to develop new and sustainable ways to make products, including biofuels, bioenergy, biodegradable plastics, building materials, paper, and chemicals.

-• Environmental and ecological engineers focus on engineering applications to land and water resources, air and soil quality, land-use management, ecosystem services, ecological restoration, and waste management.
+• Environmental and ecological engineers focus on engineering applications for land and water resources, air and soil quality, environmental remediation, ecosystem services, and ecological restoration.

 • Food engineers design and develop systems for production, processing, distributing, and storing food and agricultural materials.